rtCamp/Frappe-Manager/docs/commands/services.md

 ### `fm services shell`

-Open shell for the specificed global service.
+Open a bash shell in one of the global service containers.

 **Usage**: